mastodon/mastodon/README.md

 <img src="/app/javascript/images/elephant_ui_working.svg?raw=true" align="right" width="30%" />

-### No vendor lock-in: Fully interoperable with any conforming platform

-It doesn't have to be Mastodon; whatever implements ActivityPub is part of the social network!
+#### **🔶 No vendor lock-in: Fully interoperable with any conforming platform** - It doesn't have to be Mastodon; whatever implements ActivityPub is part of the social network!
 [Learn more](https://blog.joinmastodon.org/2018/06/why-activitypub-is-the-future/)

-### Real-time, chronological timeline updates

-Updates of people you're following appear in real-time in the UI via WebSockets.
+#### **🔶 Real-time, chronological timeline updates** - updates of people you're following appear in real-time in the UI via WebSockets.
 There's a firehose view as well!

-### Media attachments like images and short videos

-Upload and view images and WebM/MP4 videos attached to the updates.
+#### **🔶 Media attachments like images and short videos** - upload and view images and WebM/MP4 videos attached to the updates.
 Videos with no audio track are treated like GIFs; normal videos loop continuously!

-### Safety and moderation tools

-Mastodon includes private posts, locked accounts, phrase filtering, muting, blocking, and all sorts of other features, along with a reporting and moderation system.
+#### **🔶 Safety and moderation tools** - Mastodon includes private posts, locked accounts, phrase filtering, muting, blocking, and all sorts of other features, along with a reporting and moderation system.
 [Learn more](https://blog.joinmastodon.org/2018/07/cage-the-mastodon/)

-### OAuth2 and a straightforward REST API

-Mastodon acts as an OAuth2 provider, so 3rd party apps can use the REST and Streaming APIs.
+#### **🔶 OAuth2 and a straightforward REST API** - Mastodon acts as an OAuth2 provider, so 3rd party apps can use the REST and Streaming APIs.
 This results in a rich app ecosystem with a lot of choices!

 ## Deployment